ordinators/ordinator/README.md

   ```

 > **Never commit your AGE key or other sensitive secrets to your repository.**
-> The AGE key (typically at `~/.config/ordinator/age.key`) is required for decrypting secrets, but should always be kept private and out of version control.
+> The AGE key (typically at `~/.config/ordinator/age/key.txt`) and SOPS configuration (typically at `~/.config/ordinator/.sops.yaml`) are required for decrypting secrets, but should always be kept private and out of version control.

 ## Repository Structure